Linaro/website/_posts/current/blog/2021-02-23-upstream-camera-support-for-qualcomm-platforms.md

 ---
 layout: post
 title: Upstream camera support for Qualcomm platforms
-description: "Since 2017 Linaro has worked with Qualcomm to enable camera support on their platforms.
-In this blog, Linaro engineer Robert Foss talks about how the Open Source CAMSS driver (with the same name) now supports the next generation of ISP (image signal processor) artchitecture and what improvements this entails. "
+description: "In this blog we talk about how the Open Source CAMSS driver now supports the next generation of ISP (image signal processor) artchitecture and what improvements this entails. "
 date: 2021-02-23 01:49:15
 image: /assets/images/content/code-background_1.jpg
 tags: